Arvind644/Capstone-project/README.md

 # Capstone-project

-# water quality prediction project
+# house-price prediction project

-We are making a water qualti prediction model which tell the quality of water
+We are making a house-price prediction model which tell the price of house

 ## Problem description

-In this project, we are predicting quality of water as it is suitable to drink or not.
-The model take variables and predict whether it is safe or note
+In this project, we are predicting price of house.
+The model take variables and predict the price

 ## file structure

 notebook.ipynb - main jupyter noetbook <br />
-model.py - contain extract and main model from jupyter noetbook.  <br />
+app.py - contain extract and main model from jupyter noetbook.  <br />
-predict.py - it perdict the result. <br />
+prediction_regression_project.py - it perdict the result. <br />
 predict-test.py - contain sample data <br />
-model_C.bin - it saveds the model. <br />
+best_model.pkl, poly.pkl, scalar.pkl - it saveds the model. <br />
 Dockerfile - to riun the application in docker image

 ## Deployment of model